population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 logit model, with positive representing an increase, 0 no change, and negative a decrease](../figures/income_assistance.pdf){#fig:income_assistance}

-There were reductions in the assistance from family within the country and the assistance from non-family individuals after the first lockdown, although neither effect is statistically significant.
+We find no statistically significant effect on the assistance from family with the country, assistance from non-family individuals, or remittances after the first lockdown.
-The level of remittances did increase slightly, although this is also not statistically significant.[^remittances]
+The first two fell slightly, while the level of remittances increased slightly.

-[^remittances]: This increase does run counter to the substantial decline in remittances across the world in the second quarter of 2020, as lockdowns worldwide led to the closure of workplaces and limited people's movements  [@Cardozo-Silva2022; @Guha2021; @Kpodar2021; @Shimizutani2021; @Zhang2021].
+This statistically insignificant increase for remittances does run counter to the substantial decline in remittances across the world in the second quarter of 2020, as lockdowns worldwide led to the closure of workplaces and limited people's movements  [@Cardozo-Silva2022; @Guha2021; @Kpodar2021; @Shimizutani2021; @Zhang2021].
 However, only 63 households reported any change over the six survey rounds.